AndrewCrossan1/Bike-king-Borders/README.md

 - Products previews are displayed
 - A contact page where users can create tickets which can be viewed and replied to by administrators on an admin only page
 - The ability to add a product to basket and checkout
-- The abiltiy for users to apply special offers
+- The ability for users to apply special offers
 - Live Search function using PHP, and AJAX.
 - A gallery containing images of trails and bikes which can be scrolled through by the user
 - More content on each page
 - The ability to create special offers
+- Admins having the ability to update user passwords
+- Keybindings which keyboard-only users can use to navigate the website
+- Specific product viewing page

 Soon I wish to implement the following features in the website

-- Admins having the abiltiy to update user passwords
-- Keybinds which keyboard only users can use to navigate the website
+- Offer viewing page

 The deadline for this project is 2/6/22